Extreme Value Theory with Spectral Techniques: application to a simple attractor: Proof of A4

 and therefore

 We finally have

 provided we choose

 which can be satisfied by assumption. \end{proof} \begin{remark} The local comparison between the Lebesgue and the SRB measure of a ball of center $z$ obliged us to choose $z$ $\mu$-almost everywhere because in this way we have a precise value for the locally constant dimension $d$.
-We are therefore discarding several points, eventually periodic, where the limiting distribution for the Gumbel's law (see next section) could exhibit extremal indices different from $1.$ \end{remark} \begin{remark} For piecewise hyperbolic diffeomorphisms in dimension $2$, the construction of the Banach space imposes strong constraints on the value of the H\"older exponent $\kappa;$ in particular $\kappa\le 1/3.$ However the relationship between $\kappa$ and $d$ persists as $\kappa>d.$ This is surely violated if $d=2$ as it happens for the examples in \cite{DL}, where the invariant set is the whole manifold, and also for Anosov diffeomorphisms.
+We are therefore discarding several points, possibly periodic, where the limiting distribution for the Gumbel law (see next section) could exhibit extremal indices different from $1.$ \end{remark} \begin{remark} For invertible, piecewise differentiable hyperbolic maps in dimension $2$, the construction of the Banach space imposes that $\kappa<1;$ for billiard maps associated with Lorentz gases, \cite{DZ1}, it even verifies $\kappa\le 1/6.$ This could make difficult to check condition (\ref{star}) for invariant sets with large $d,$ like Anosov diffeomorphisms for instance.
 In some sense this difficulty was already raised in section 4.5 in the Keller's paper \cite{GK}, where an estimate like ours in terms of the H\"older exponent $\kappa$ was given and the subsequent question of the comparison with the SRB measure was addressed. \end{remark}